irdest/irdest/content/home/download.md

 ---
-title: 'Download qaul.net App'
+Title: 'Download qaul.net'
+Sorry: |
+    We are currently rewriting qaul.net to support more features and a wider range of hardware.
+In the meantime, you can download the current (legacy) app here.
 ---

-**We are rewriting qaul.net at the moment.
-Until qaul.net 2.0 is ready, you can download the 1.0 legacy app.**